jayeshmahapatra/jayeshmahapatra/README.md

 ---

-I am a Machine Learning Engineer.
+I am a Machine Learning Engineer currently based in Stockholm.

 - 🔭 I’m currently working on ML for eKYC and Identity verification.
 - 🌱 I’m currently learning Rust, ML on Edge.